caryoscelus/shabby/README.md

 shabby
 ======

-Simple game using Java, Gdx and Clojure.
+Simple game using Chlorophytum engine (https://github.com/caryoscelus/chlorophytum)

 Originally written for learning; maybe will grow into something bigger later.
-At that point, game and engine will be separated.

 Current status: early development, but runnable

 Dependencies
 ------------
+First of all, you need Chlorophytum.
+Compile it and put jar into libs/ directory.
-You need to put libgdx and clojure jars into libs/ directory.
+You'll also need to put libgdx and clojure jars into libs/ directory.

 Building & running
 ------------------